-and the communities we serve in the St. Louis area by
+the communities we serve in the St. Louis metro area

 American Eagle Credit Union Foundation serves residents in the St. Louis Metropolitan area by providing grants and expertise for financial empowerment programs.
 The Foundation supports St. Louisans of all ages to achieve their dreams and aspirations.

 The Foundation promotes collaboration and best practices, calling for projects that bring non-profit organizations together to provide quality financial education and easy access to banking opportunities for young people and families most in need of these opportunities.

 Working with experienced non-profit organizations in high-need geographic areas, the Foundation hopes to leverage its funding for maximum impact by joining forces with funding partners to support quality projects in our surrounding communities.
 Results will be shared with the community to contribute to greater understanding of challenges and solutions in the field.